 Were you in an accident during an Uber or Lyft ride?

-If you or a loved one has been involved in an accident with an individual driving for a ridesharing company, like Uber or Lyft, contact the Chandler, Arizona personal injury attorneys at Phoenix Accident and Injury Law Firm today by calling (480)-634-7480.
+If you or a loved one has been involved in an Uber or Lyft accident, contact the Chandler, Arizona personal injury attorneys at Phoenix Accident and Injury Law Firm today by calling (480)-634-7480.
 Being involved in a car accident is a traumatic experience for both the victim and their family.
 Often the victim is left to deal with injuries for which they may need medical attention.

 The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have been in an Uber or Lyft accident.
 Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person at our nearby offices, over the phone, or video call.
 You can contact us for a free consultation, or read on to find out more.

 By the way, we will also help with other problems that have cost you sleep, like getting a rental car very soon and finding a nearby doctor who can help you.
 Even the best legal team isn’t good enough if your quality of life isn’t sustainable while justice and compensation are on the way.
 The whole point of legal action is to regain quality of life, so we help you long-term as attorneys and short-term as your go-to people.
 Our familiarity with the local Phoenix courts makes us confident that we can help you get the best settlement possible.